 You first need to establish a MIDI connection between your computer and the TM-6 PRO.
 The only way to make the TM-6 PRO to receive MIDI is to connect it via the USB port.
 (There is one 5-DIN MIDI port on the TM-6 PRO but this is only for sending MIDI out.)

-Per default the USB driver mode on the TM-6 PRO is set to “GENERIC” – this means that you don’t have to install a driver on your computer/Mac to receive and send MIDI between the two devices and the MIDI in and out ports will show up in Ableton Lives MIDI preferences.
+Per default the USB driver mode on the TM-6 PRO is “GENERIC”.
+This means that you don’t have to install a driver on your computer/Mac.
+You can receive and send MIDI between the two devices instantly.
+MIDI in and out ports will show up in Ableton Lives MIDI preferences.

-So for just using the “TM6-PRO Kit Selector” you will just need the TRACK IN and the TRACK OUT being set to ON in Ableton Lives MIDI preferences.
+For the the “TM6-PRO Kit Selector” you will just need to activate the TRACK IN and the TRACK OUT MIDI port.

 You now want to place the “TM6-PRO Kit Selector” Max for Live device on a MIDI Track.
 You need to set the “Midi From” on this track to “TM-6 PRO” and select channel 10.
 Do the same selection for the “MIDI To”.

-Note: The default MIDI CHANNEL on the TM-6 PRO is set to “10” – if you change this setting you obviously need to change the receiving and sending channels here as well.
+Note: The default MIDI CHANNEL on the TM-6 PRO is Channel “10” .
+If you change this setting you obviously need to change the receiving and sending channels here as well.

-You are now ready to switch kits from within Ableton Live, make sure that the track you are using is receiving MIDI as well.
-You can do this by “ARM”ing the track – this means pressing the ‘record’ placed down on the track.
+You are now ready to switch kits from within Ableton Live, make sure that the track you are using is receiving MIDI as well. e.g. “ARM”ing the track – this means pressing the ‘record’ placed down on the track.
 You could as well set the Monitor on this track to “IN” – this way the track will always and only(!) listen to the source which is selected in the MIDI from section.

 You can automate kit changes in MIDI clips in the envelope section.
 Just create a new MIDI clip by double clicking on an empty slot.
 Select the envelope view and select the “KIT” parameter.
 Here you can set dots by double click on the red line.
 You could now move those dots up and down towards the kit you want to be selected automatically.
 Kit-presets on the TM-6 Pro will now change automatically when this clip is being triggered.